Infradevandops/NAMASKAH.APP/frontend/src/docs/design-system.md

-# CumApp Design System
+# namaskah Design System

 ## Overview

-The CumApp Design System provides a comprehensive set of design tokens, components, and guidelines to ensure consistent user experience across the application.
+The namaskah Design System provides a comprehensive set of design tokens, components, and guidelines to ensure consistent user experience across the application.
 This system is built on modern design principles and follows accessibility best practices.

 ## Design Principles